What is a 12AX7 tube?

 A 12AX7 tube usually lasts a very long time.
 1 to 5 years or more is not unreasonable, depending on how it is used.

 A tube wears out mainly due to usage and heat.
-The cathode that emits electron will get old and tired with use.
+The cathode that emits electrons will get old and tired with use.
 5000 to 10000 hours is a good rule of thumb to replace.
+A 12AX7 in a gain stage does not dissipate much heat and can last for a very long time.

 There are rare cases where a 12AX7 will become microphonic as it ages.
-The likely explanation is that thermal cycling causes some internal components to loosen or shift.
+The likely explanation is that thermal cycling causes some internal components to loosen or shift and become more vibration prone.

 This type of age-related problem is hard to find when new.
-So when this happens, not a whole lot can be done except to replace it with a new tube.
-This is why it is a good idea to carry a spare.
+And once a tube goes microphonic, you can only replace it with a new tube.
+It is a good idea to carry spares if you are a gigging musician for this reason.

-The extra heat wears out the cathode faster, and makes metal outgas.
-This in turn causes sacrificial getter (the silver/black coating on the inside of the tube) to wear out.
-Eventually, the tube becomes too weak and vacuum becomes compromised.
+The extra heat wears out the cathode faster and makes metal outgas.
+This, in turn, causes the sacrificial getter (the silver/black coating on the inside of the tube) to wear out.
+Eventually, the tube becomes too weak, and the vacuum becomes compromised.

 Power tubes should be replaced more frequently than a 12AX7.
-If an amp is used regularly, the rule of thumb is 6 months to a year.
+If an amp is used regularly, the rule of thumb is six months to a year.